As above, so below: Bare metal Rust generics 2/2

 This is the associated type we'll be iterating over.
 Our iterator will yield tuples of three elements:

-• An address A at the start of that view.
+at the start of that view.

 fn next(&mut self) -> Option<Self::Item> {